WheteThunger/UnlimitedDroneRange/README.md

 ## This plugin is no longer necessary

-As expected, Facepunch fixed the issue with drones disconnecting in the March 2021 update, rendering this plugin unnecessary.
+As of the March Rust 2021 update, RC drones have unlimited range, so this plugin is no longer necessary.

 ## Features